[Note: GJEL Accident Attorneys Does Not Handle Class Action Lawsuit Cases]

 - The Google search bias settlement: In 2019, Google agreed to pay $11 million to settle a class action lawsuit brought by consumers who claimed that the company’s search algorithms were biased against smaller websites.

 - The Facebook data breach settlement: In 2021, Facebook agreed to pay $650 million to settle a class action lawsuit brought by users whose personal data had been accessed by the Cambridge Analytica scandal.

 Have a Case?
 Talk to an Attorney

-At GJEL Accident Attorneys, our focus is on serious injury and wrongful death cases.
+At GJEL Accident Attorneys, our focus is on auto crash cases, serious injury and wrongful death cases.
 However, we understand the complexities involved in larger legal issues such as class action suits.
 Class actions are among the largest and most challenging legal proceedings, involving some of the highest settlements in history.
 Take the Steinhoff settlement or the case against the Enron Corporation, for example, both representing landmark moments in class action history, with the latter culminating in one of the highest settlements at $7.2 billion.